 - No Sense of Humor: Sam the Eagle.

 - Offscreen Crash: Many, varied, and usually hilarious.

-- Old-Fashioned Rowboat Date: A Wayne and Wanda sketch where the two were enacting such a date while singing "Row, Row, Row".
-It's one of few Wayne and Wanda sketches that make it to the song's chorus, Then the boat springs a leak.
+- Old-Fashioned Rowboat Date: The setting of a Wayne and Wanda sketch, wherein the two sing "Row, Row, Row Your Boat".
+It's one of few Wayne and Wanda sketches that make it to the song's chorus... and then the boat springs a leak.

 - Old, New, Borrowed and Blue: In the Marisa Berenson episode, Miss Piggy plots marriage to Kermit and tells Marisa that her wedding will feature "something old, something new, something borrowed, and something green".